UCLProgrammingHub/web/involved/index.md

 * 1710-1800: Discussion of a matter of interest to programming researchers, inspired by the talk, over pizza and drinks.
 * 1800:      Retire to an appropriate social venue.

+You can see the slides from past events on our [talks page](../presentations)

 Join our [mailing list](https://www.mailinglists.ucl.ac.uk/mailman/listinfo/research-programming) and/or the slack forum for announcements of these events.